nytud/HunTag3/README.md

 HunTag3 is a massive overhaul and functional extension of the original HunTag codebase.
 HunTag3 was created by Balázs Indig.

 HunTag was created by Gábor Recski and Dániel Varga.
 It is a reimplementation and generalization of a Named Entity Recognizer built by Dániel Varga and Eszter Simon.

+The patch for Liblinear (to lower memory usage) was created by Attila Zséder.
+See link for deatils: http://www.csie.ntu.edu.tw/~cjlin/liblinear/faqfiles/python_datastructures.html

 # License